 Deferred financing costs represent commitment fees, legal and other third-party costs associated with obtaining financing.
-These costs are capitalized and are amortized over the term of the financing and are recorded in interest expense in the consolidated statements of operations.
+These costs are amortized over the term of the financing and are recorded in interest expense in the consolidated statements of operations.
 Unamortized deferred financing costs are expensed when the associated debt is refinanced or repaid before maturity.
 Costs incurred in seeking financing transactions which do not close are expensed in the period the financing transaction is terminated.

-Comprehensive Loss
+Comprehensive Income (Loss)

-Comprehensive loss is comprised of net loss adjusted for changes in unrealized gains and losses, reported in equity, for financial instruments required to be reported at fair value under GAAP.
-For the years ended December 31, 2019, 2018 and 2017, the Company did not own any financial instruments for which the change in value was not reported in net loss accordingly and its comprehensive loss was its net loss as presented in the consolidated statements of operations.
+Comprehensive income (loss) is comprised of net income (loss) adjusted for changes in unrealized gains and losses, reported in equity, for financial instruments required to be reported at fair value under GAAP.
+For the years ended December 31, 2020, 2019 and 2018, the Company did not own any financial instruments for which the change in value was not reported in net income (loss); accordingly, its comprehensive income (loss) was its net income (loss) as presented in the consolidated statements of operations.